gilatoes/AliOS-Things/README.md

 ## Hardware configuration and setup

 Trust X is connected to ESP32-DevKitC power supply, I2C interface and GPIO for software reset.
+**Note:** DEfault AliOS I2C port is not using the standard Wire SCL and SDA.
+Change i2c.c file below.
+Otherwise, wire the I2C according to AliOS default configuration.

 |ESP32 | Trust X Signal Name|
 |---|:---:|